chrskerr/async-function-serializer/readme.md

- // used to transform the input before calling the next function in the queue. useful if you need to carry-forward data from the result before inputTransformer?: ( input: T, previousResult: Awaited<PreviousResult> | undefined ) => T | Promise<T>, }
+ // used to transform the input before calling the next function in the queue. useful if you need to carry-forward data from the result before inputTransformer?: ( input: T, previousResult: Awaited<PreviousResult> | undefined ) => T | Promise<T>,

+// allows inputs to be batched.
+Only the executed items will return a result batch?: {
+  debounceInterval: number,
+  batchTransformer: ( existingBatch: T | undefined,  newInput: T ) => T,
+ }
+}
 ```